Hotpatch for new virtual machines

 Understanding the patch status for your VM

 To view the patch status for your VM, navigate to the Guest + host updates section for your VM in the Azure portal.
-Under the Guest OS updates section, click on ‘Go to Hotpatch (Preview)’ to view the latest patch status for your VM.
+Under the Guest OS updates section, select ‘Go to Hotpatch (Preview)’ to view the latest patch status for your VM.

 With automatic VM guest patching, your VM is periodically and automatically assessed for available updates.
 These periodic assessments ensure that available patches are detected.
 You can view the results of the assessment on the Updates screen above, including the time of the last assessment.
 You can also choose to trigger an on-demand patch assessment for your VM at any time using the ‘Assess now’ option and review the results after assessment completes.